worldpeaceenginelabs/P2P-PWA-JAMStack-Starter-Kit-with-Cesium/README.md

 Just by intregrating this repository in your website/app as soon as its finished.

--npm install mishmesh-starter-kit (coming)
+-npm install p2p-pwa-jamstack-starter-kit-with-cesium (coming)

-Extend the capabilities by adding arms (Mishmesh adapter) and storage adapters.
+Extend the capabilities by adding arms (Decentralize adapter) and storage adapters.
 There are for instance Gun storage adapters available at https://gun.eco/docs/Awesome-GUN making your app run with your yet centralized stack, for instance MongoDB.

 # Signaling